Symbol rate

-In a digitally modulated signal or a line code, symbol rate, modulation rate or baud is the number of symbol changes, waveform changes, or signaling events across the transmission medium per unit of time.
+In a digitally modulated signal or a line code, symbol rate, modulation rate or baud rate is the number of symbol changes, waveform changes, or signaling events across the transmission medium per unit of time.
 The symbol rate is a kind of aperiodic frequency, measured in baud (Bd) or symbols per second.
 In the case of a line code, the symbol rate is the pulse rate in pulses per second.
 Each symbol can represent or convey one or several bits of data.
 The symbol rate is related to the gross bit rate, expressed in bits per second.

 Symbols

 A symbol may be described as either a pulse in digital baseband transmission or a tone in passband transmission using modems.
 A symbol is a waveform, a state or a significant condition of the communication channel that persists, for a fixed period of time.
 A sending device places symbols on the channel at a fixed and known symbol rate, and the receiving device has the job of detecting the sequence of symbols in order to reconstruct the transmitted data.
 There may be a direct correspondence between a symbol and a small unit of data.
 For example, each symbol may encode one or several binary digits (bits).
 The data may also be represented by the transitions between symbols, or even by a sequence of many symbols.

 The symbol duration time, also known as unit interval, can be directly measured as the time between transitions by looking into an eye diagram of an oscilloscope.
 The symbol duration time T_{s} can be calculated as: